chinamike65/hugo-tuolesi/content/book1/book1en.md

 Because there will be many obstacles in the process of practice, it is important to understand that practice requires correct sequencing.

-According to Master Tsongkhapa's "Extensive Treatise on the Stages of the Path of Bodhi" or "A Brief Treatise on the Stages of the Path of Bodhi", first practice the lower sage path, then the middle sage path, then the upper sage path, and then enter the second stage of Tantric Buddhism, and then Becoming a Buddha is such a sequence.
+According to Master Tsongkhapa's "Great Treatise on the Stages of the Path of Bodhi" or "A Brief Treatise on the Stages of the Path of Bodhi", first practice the lower sage path, then the middle sage path, then the upper sage path, and then enter the second stage of Tantric Buddhism, and then Becoming a Buddha is such a sequence.

 In our simplest terms, the order is twofold: first, to cultivate perfection in the world; second, to cultivate transcendence of the world.